 Welcome to **Tales From Tech Support**, where we share our stories of *Incredible Feats* of Networking Heroics; * *Tech Troubleshooting* Under the Direst Circumstances; * *Unsolvable Problems* Cracked by Sheer Genius and/or Pure Luck; * *Moral Support* after Having Dealt with Difficult Clients; * And of course, **Stupid User Stories!** We've got a bit of a lull in the queue just now, so kick back, grab a cold one, and share your best tales among friends here at TFTS!

 This subreddit is arguably one of the most hilarious subreddits to ever exist!
 Don’t believe me?
-One of the most popular posts of all time (15.9k upvotes, 1k comments) is about a client asking IT support to fix “Google Bing.”
+One of the most popular posts of all time (15.9k upvotes, 1k comments, at the time of writing) is about a client asking IT support to fix “Google Bing.”
 Yes.
-You read that right… He/she wants to fix “Google Bing.”
+You read that right… They want to fix “Google Bing.”
 Click here to read the rest of the story!

 r/pcmasterrace | 2.6 million members